amvo24/Holiday-Cassette-/README.md

 ## Purpose and Features

 Our interactive cassette player allows users to enjoy a festive playlist with features such as play, pause, skip, and previous track navigation.
-Notably, unpausing resumes playback where you left off! wanted to add a volume bar display for users to see, but unfortunately we ran out of time :<
+Notably, unpausing resumes playback where you left off!

+wanted to add a volume bar display and to display song name/artist for users to see on the little display screen, but unfortunately we ran out of time :<

 ## Installation